metatypedev/ghjk/README.md

 # ghjk

-ghjk /gk/ is a programmable runtime manager and an attempt at a successor for [asdf](https://github.com/asdf-vm/asdf).
+ghjk /gk/ is a set of tools for managing developer environments and an attempt at a successor for [asdf](https://github.com/asdf-vm/asdf).

 > ghjk is part of the
 > [Metatype ecosystem](https://github.com/metatypedev/metatype).
 Consider